darrenburns/ward/docs/tutorial.md

 ```

 By binding the name of the fixture as a default argument to the test, Ward will
-resolve the value of the fixture before the test runs, and inject it into the test.
+resolve it before the test runs, and inject it into the test.

 By default, a fixture is executed immediately before being injected into
 a test.
-In the case of this fixture, that could be problematic if lots of tests
+In the case of `list_of_items`, that could be problematic if lots of tests
 depend on it.
 Do we really want to instantiate a list of 100000 integers before
 each of those tests?
 Probably not.

+### Fixture scope

 To avoid this repeated expensive test setup, you can tell Ward what the *scope* of a fixture is.
 The scope of a fixture defines how long it should be cached for.